zcauchon/PDGA_Rating_Estimator/README.md

 # PDGA_Rating_Estimator
-Given a round score, this toll will estimate your PDGA rating
+Given a round score, this tool will estimate your PDGA rating for that round